 Are liquidated damages clauses enforceable in Minnesota?

 A liquidated damages clause is enforceable in Minnesota when two conditions are met.
 First, the harm caused by the breach must be one that is incapable or very difficult of accurate estimation.
 Second, the amount fixed must be a reasonable forecast of just compensation for that harm.
 The Minnesota Supreme Court adopted this two-prong test in Gorco Construction Co. v.
 Stein, 256 Minn.
-476, 99 N.W.2d 69 (1959), aligning Minnesota with Restatement of Contracts § 339.
+476, 99 N.W.2d 69 (1959), aligning Minnesota with Restatement of Contracts § 339, and the Court of Appeals applied the same Gorco test as recently as 2023, so this remains current law rather than a sixty-year-old relic.
+See Lagoon Partners, LLC v.
+Silver Cinemas Acquisition Co., 999 N.W.2d 113 (Minn.
+App.
+2023).
+Two practical guardrails follow.
+Minnesota treats a liquidated damages clause as prima facie valid, so the burden falls on the party attacking it as a penalty.
+And the controlling factor is the objective reasonableness of the amount judged against the contract as a whole, not the label the parties used or their stated intent.
 Both prongs must be satisfied.
 A clause that fixes damages for a loss easily measured by ordinary proof, or that picks a number with no reasonable relation to the actual or expected harm, is treated as a penalty and is unenforceable.

 What duties does the non-breaching party have to mitigate damages?

-The non-breaching party in Minnesota cannot recover damages that could have been avoided through reasonable steps after the breach.
+The non-breaching party in Minnesota must use reasonable diligence to minimize its damages and cannot recover losses that reasonable steps after the breach could have avoided (Lanesboro Produce & Hatchery Co. v.
+Forthun, 218 Minn.
+377, 381, 16 N.W.2d 326, 328 (1944)).
 The mitigation duty does not require perfect judgment or unprofitable substitutes; it requires honest, commercially reasonable effort.
 A buyer whose seller fails to deliver is expected to look for cover, meaning a reasonable substitute purchase made in good faith and without unreasonable delay under § 336.2-712.
+Cover is permissive rather than mandatory, though: a buyer who does not cover is not barred from any other remedy, such as market-price damages under § 336.2-713 (§ 336.2-712, subd.
+3).
 A seller whose buyer repudiates should evaluate resale under § 336.2-706 where commercially reasonable, but resale is one Article 2 remedy among several (resale, market-price damages, lost profits, action for the price) and is not categorically required in every repudiation case.
 An employer whose key vendor walks away is expected to evaluate substitute providers.

-Failure to mitigate does not bar recovery; it reduces the damages award by the amount the plaintiff could have avoided.
-The breaching party carries the burden of showing both that mitigation was reasonably available and what the plaintiff would have saved by pursuing it.
+Failure to mitigate does not bar recovery; it reduces the damages award by the amount the plaintiff could reasonably have avoided.
+By statute, evidence of an unreasonable failure to mitigate “may be considered only in determining the damages to which the claimant is entitled” and cannot be used to determine causation or defeat the claim (Minn.
+Stat. § 604.01, subd.
+1a; see Deutz-Allis Credit Corp. v.
+Jensen, 458 N.W.2d 163, 166 (Minn.
+Ct.
+App.
+1990)).
+Failure to mitigate is an affirmative defense, so the breaching party carries the burden of showing both that mitigation was reasonably available and what the plaintiff would have saved by pursuing it.
+Lanesboro Produce & Hatchery Co. v.
+Forthun, 218 Minn.
+377, 381, 16 N.W.2d 326, 328 (1944).
 In my practice, mitigation disputes most often turn on documentation.
 A plaintiff who can show the steps actually taken (the vendors contacted, the quotes received, the timing of decisions) almost always defends the damages model successfully.
 A plaintiff who cannot reconstruct what they did after the breach hands the defendant a discount, sometimes a large one.
 For related strategic context, see legal triggers for withholding payment in B2B contracts and enforcing settlement agreements without court orders.

 Can I recover lost profits after a breach in Minnesota?

-Yes, when the lost profits were a foreseeable consequence of the breach at the time the parties signed the contract, and you can prove the amount with reasonable certainty.
+Yes, when the lost profits are the natural and probable consequence of the breach and you can prove the amount with reasonable certainty.
 Speculative profits from a brand-new line of business are harder to recover than profits from an established stream with a track record.
 The contract can also limit or exclude consequential damages, so review the limitation-of-liability and damages clauses before assuming lost profits are on the table.

 Do I have to mitigate damages even when the other side clearly breached?